xydinesh/s3.xydinesh.com/_posts/2016-07-27-cloud-config-app.md

 ## Configuration

-We know that deployment is easy for config application.
+We know that deployment is easy for cloud configuration application.
 Let’s go over configuration.

 ### settings.xml